-A new documentary titled Killing Michael Jackson will explore the events surrounding the King of Pop’s death in 2009.
+A new documentary titled Killing Michael Jackson will recount the events surrounding the King of Pop’s death in 2009.

-Discovery Networks International has acquired rights to the hour-long feature from U.K. company Zig Zag Productions, according to The Hollywood Reporter.
+Discovery Networks International has acquired rights to the hour-long film from U.K. company Zig Zag Productions, according to The Hollywood Reporter.

-The documentary is being touted as offering insight into Jackson’s relationship with Doctor Conrad Murray, as well as details from detectives Orlando Martinez, Dan Myers, and Scott Smith, who took part in the LAPD investigation into Jackson’s death.
+The documentary is being touted as offering insight into Jackson’s relationship with his personal physician, Dr. Conrad Murray, as well as new details from detectives Orlando Martinez, Dan Myers, and Scott Smith, who took part in the LAPD investigation into the singer’s death.

 “We are delighted that this documentary has been picked up in territories across the world,” Matt Graff, managing director of Zig Zag Productions, said in a statement.